DecisionVis/deltamoea/doc/technotes/decision_focus.md

 2017-02-14 13:29

-UDMOEA attempts to find nondominated points that occupy as much of the decision space as possible.
+δMOEA attempts to find nondominated points that occupy as much of the decision space as possible.
 This is unusual.
 In general, MOEAs focus on occupying as much of the objective space as possible.
 Indeed, since the 1990s,